-CIA analyst Jack Ryan must thwart the plans of a terrorist faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.
+CIA analyst Jack Ryan must stop the plans of a Neo Nazis faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.

 When some Russian rebels takes control of some ICBM's, the Americans mobilize.
 Among the vessels sent is the nuclear sub, the Alabama.
 But before they leave they need a new X.O. and among the choices is Commander Hunter, who hasn't seen much action.
 But the ship's Captain, Ramsey OK's him.
 While on the way, there was an incident and Hunter disagreed with how Ramsey handled it, it's evident that Ramsey doesn't think much of Hunter because Hunter was college educated while Ramsey worked his way up.
 They're given orders to attack but when they were in the process of receiving another order, the ship's communications were damaged, so the entire message was not received.
 Ramsey decides to continue with their previous order while Hunter wants to reestablish contact first.
 That's when the two men butt heads that ends with Hunter relieving Ramsey.
 Later when some men die, some of the officers feel that Hunter is not up to the task so they team up to retake control.
 But Hunter has taken ...
 Written by

 25 of 35 people found this review helpful.

 Was this review helpful to you?